 The Grade 6 Social Studies Achievement Test consists of 50 multiple-choice questions.
-The test is developed to be completed in 60 minutes; however, students may have an additional 30 minutes if necessary.
+The test is developed to be completed in 60 minutes; however, students have up to 2 hours to complete the test plus an additional 30 minutes should they need it.